gaboesquivel/gaboesquivel.com/content/bio.md

   <img alt="command line" src="/img/bio/gaboesquivel-speaker.jpg"  />
 </div>

-In 2011 I started to work independently as a freelance developer and during the course of the years, I have had opportunity to collaborate on many different projects and played several engineering leadership roles, leading teams from the perspective of someone that has been there in the trenches; keeping a positive and friendly attitude, mentoring trying to make engineers as happy an productive as they can possibly be.
+In 2011 I started to work independently as a freelance developer and during the course of the years, I have had opportunity to collaborate on many different projects and played several engineering roles.

-In 2017, I worked for the a neo-bank startup <a href="https://holawink.com" target="_blank">Wink</a> as a chief architect and led the formation of a world-class team and the development of the first version of the app.
+In 2017, I joined the neo-bank startup <a href="https://holawink.com" target="_blank">Wink</a> as a chief architect and led the formation of a world-class team and the development of the first version of the app.

-Also in 2017, I co-founded <a href="https://blockchaincr.com" target="_blank">BlockchainCR</a>,  a community hub for knowledge sharing, promoting and studying blockchain technologies and decentralized applications.
+Also in 2017, I co-founded <a href="https://blockchaincr.com" target="_blank">BlockchainCR</a>, a community hub for studying and promoting blockchain technology and decentralized applications in Costa Rica.

 <div class="center-align-wrapper">
   <img alt="blockchain costa rica" src="/img/2018/06/blockchain-costa-rica.jpg"  />
 </div>

-In 2018, I got involved in EOSIO, contributing to the development of the global and local ecosystem through [EOS Costa Rica](https://github.com/eoscostarica).</p>
+In 2018, I got involved in EOSIO, contributing to the development of the global and local ecosystem through [EOS Costa Rica](https://github.com/eoscostarica).

 <div class="center-align-wrapper">
   <img alt="eosio" src="/img/bio/gaboesquivel-eosio.jpg"  />
 </div>

-In 2019 I started <a href="https://blockmatic.io" target="_blank">Blockmatic.io</a>, a boutique software development firm specialized in blockchain and cryptocurrency.
-Blockmatic provides services to startups and enterprise clients developing on the blockchain.</p>
+In 2019 I started <a href="https://blockmatic.io" target="_blank">Blockmatic.io</a>, a company specializing in blockchain technology, smart contracts and digital assets.
+Blockmatic is building a robust ecosystem of people and tools for the development of blockchain applications.

 [Get in Touch](/contact)